AlbinEriksson/WaveLand-ASL/README.md

 ## Missing Features
 We are still trying to add more features, to make up for other categories:
+ * Proper auto-start (should start timer the same frame the file is selected)
  * Splitting on savior
  * Checking for shards
    * To make sure to split when you actually beat a level, as opposed to if you don't get the shard but exit anyway.